ErpNetDocs/winclient/introduction/commands.md

 ![New document](pictures/new-sales-order.png)

-- **Change a document state** - the set of butttons with which you can change the document state to *Planned, FirmPlanned, Released* ... or void a document
+- **Change a document state** - the set of butttons with which you can change the document state to 'Planned', 'FirmPlanned', 'Released' ... or Void a document

 **Command ribbon >> Home**: